bwsw/cloudstack-ui/README.md

 ## Getting started guide

 1. Before you start, please, prepare Node development environment.
-Install Node.js or update your current node.js to latest stable version (We recomend Node.js v6.9.2).
+Install Node.js or update your current node.js to latest stable version (We recomend Node.js v8.11.2).
 2. Clone the CSUI project from GitHub.
 3. Run "npm install" command.
 This command installs all dependencies, which are used in the project.
 Also, you may use "yarn" command.
-4. Prepare your own proxy-conf.js file and set the API endpoint in this file.
+4. Put your own proxy-conf.js file in the project folder and set the API endpoint in this file.

 ### Main commands